Last update: 7/24/2021

 Can I travel to Chile right now?

-You can travel to Chile from practically any country right now.
+You can only travel to Chile right now if you are a Chilean citizen or resident.
 Below is a map of all the countries that can visit Chile at the moment.

 Chile - EN

 Only travelers who are Chilean citizens and residents can enter Chile right now.

 All travelers who are not Chilean citizens or residents are currently banned from entering Chile.